developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

   * For a PDF, select page number from the drop-down (if necessary)
  * Confirm that the "AutoCrop" feature (enabled by default) has accurately identified the Document boundaries (image 3).
  * If boundary adjustments are necessary, click "Disable AutoCrop" and set the Blue bounding box so that it's just outside the borders of the Document.
 Click "OK" when done.
 This creates the "Form Region of Interest" for the Document.
- * Save the Template to proceed (image 4). **Note**: The Template name prefix "Default -" is reserved for system use.
+ * Click OK and Save the Template to proceed (image 4). **Note**: The Template name prefix "Default -" is reserved for system use.
 All other alpha/numeric combinations are accepted.
- * After saving the new Template, the uploaded image appears.
+ * After saving the new Template, the uploaded image appears (image 5).
 Drag a box <u>from the upper-left corner to the lower-right corner</u> over each Region of the Document that contains data to be acquired.
-This creates the Field Regions of Interest (image 5).
+This creates the Field Regions of Interest.
  * When finished, [configure Field settings](#3configuresettings) as required.

 ![img](template2-5.png)